acend/argocd-basics-training/content/en/docs/01/_index.md

 ### Task {{% param sectionnumber %}}.2: Autocompletion

-{{% alert title="Note" color="info" %}}This step is only needed, when you're not working with the Web IDE we've provided.
+{{% alert title="Note" color="primary" %}}This step is only needed, when you're not working with the Web IDE we've provided.
 The autocompletion is already installed in the Web IDE{{% /alert %}}

 A productivity booster when working with the CLI is the autocompletion feature.
 It can be used for `bash` and `zsh` shells.
 You can enable the autocompletion for the current `bash` with the following command: